tiktok/tiktok-business-api-sdk/README.md

     git clone https://github.com/tiktok/tiktok-business-api-sdk.git
    ```
 2. Set up your local environment
-   - Add this dependency to your project's POM if you are using Maven, otherwise you could skip this step.
+   - Add this dependency to your project's POM and load the maven changes if you are using Maven, otherwise you could skip this step.
    ```
     <dependency>
       <groupId>io.swagger</groupId>